This article applies equally to wired, wireless, cable and ADSL (telephone broadband) routers.

 Type in the username (if required) and the password then click Login (or OK or ENTER or similar depending upon your router).
 Your router configuration menus should now appear and you can proceed to set up your router.

 But I Don’t Know the Router Username and/or Password!
 These should be detailed in the instruction manual that came with your router.
-However, if your router was provided by your broadband supplier then the details may be written somewhere on the router itself (usually underneath) or you may have to contact your supplier to find out the information.
+However, if it was provided by your broadband supplier then the details may be written somewhere on the router itself (usually underneath) or you may have to contact your supplier to find out the information.

 Tip: Manufacturers often use the same username and password for most of their routers aimed at home users e.g. D-Link typically use admin and admin, Netgear typically use admin and password.